DI 24515.055 Evaluation Of Specific Issues Psychological/Psychometric Testing

 1. Recency of IQ Testing

 It is of the utmost importance in evaluating mental deficiency that IQ test results be sufficiently current to give an accurate and realistic picture of mental capacity.
-As indicated in section 112.00B of Part B of the Listing of Impairments, the necessary evidence in cases involving mentally retarded children includes, in addition to the results of applicable standardized psychological tests, observations by professional workers and information concerning daily activities and past and present behavior.
+As indicated in section 112.00B of Part B of the Listing of Impairments, the necessary evidence in cases involving children with intellectual disability includes, in addition to the results of applicable standardized psychological tests, observations by professional workers and information concerning daily activities and past and present behavior.

 In evaluating whether IQ test results obtained before age 16 are sufficiently current to permit adjudication, both the child's age at the time of testing and the test results themselves should be considered.
 While reliability and validity are in part dependent on age at testing, very low IQ's are less likely to increase to a point in excess of 59 (at which point an individual would have an impairment that no longer meets or equals the Listing on the basis of IQ alone).